opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 Other operations have also been included for mobile applications:
-* show(id): returns the mobile application for the given id.
+* show(applicationId): returns the mobile application for the given id.
-* metricNames(id): returns the metrics and their value names for the given mobile application.
+* metricNames(applicationId): returns the metrics and their value names for the given mobile application.
-* metricNames(id, name): returns the metrics and their value names for the given mobile application, where the value names match the given name.
+* metricNames(applicationId, name): returns the metrics and their value names for the given mobile application, where the value names match the given name.

 ### Key Transactions
 To list the key transactions call the "list" operation with a set of filters: